BornToBeRoot/NETworkManager/docs/Documentation/01_Application/03_WiFi.md

 parent: Application
 grand_parent: Documentation
 nav_order: 3
-description: ""
+description: "Documentation of the WiFi"
 permalink: /Documentation/Application/WiFi
 ---

 # WiFi

-The WiFi shows all available wireless networks with additional details such as channel, signal strength or the type of encryption used.
+In **WiFi**, all available wireless networks are shown with additional details such as channel, signal strength or the type of encryption used.

 Hidden wireless networks are displayed as `Hidden Network`.

 ## WiFi

-You can select which wireless network adapter is used to scan for wireless networks.
+On the **WiFi** tab, you can select which wireless network adapter is used to scan for wireless networks.
 Wireless networks can be filtered by 2.4 Ghz, 5 Ghz and the SSID.

+{: .note }
 Due to limitations of the `Windows.Devices.WiFi` API the channel bandwidth cannot be detected.

 ![WiFi](03_WiFi.png)

 ## Channels

-In the channels view, all wireless networks are displayed graphically, with channel and signal strength.
-This can be useful to identify overlapping wireless networks that are not from the same access point.
+On the **Channels** tab, all wireless networks of the selected wireless network adapter are displayed in a graphical view with the channel and signal strength.
+This can be useful to identify overlapping wireless networks that do not originate from the same access point.

+{: .note }
-You can move the mouse over the channel to display all wireless networks that occupy this channel.
+You can move the mouse over the channel to display all wireless networks in a ToolTip that occupy that channel.

 ![WiFi_Channel](03_WiFi_Channel.png)